wethod/learning-center-staging/content/glossary/index.md

 This value indicates, for a project, the percentage of the budget days already used.
 This is calculated by comparing timesheet hours and budget days.

+### Expected Value

+This value indicates the estimated value of a project, weighted on its probability.

 ### Pipeline Value

-This value indicates the total estimated value of the pipeline's projects, weighted on their probability.
+This value is the sum of all the pipeline projects' expected value.

 ### Production Value